-And there it is-the question that leaves you with a sickening feeling in the pit of your stomach-the one that asks if you've ever been convicted of a misdemeanor or felony driving under the influence, disorderly conduct, or
+And there it is-the question that leaves you with a sickening feeling in the pit of your stomach-the one that asks if you've ever been convicted of a misdemeanor or felony.

 A lot of students don't realize how one moment of bad judgment can jeopardize all of their hard work and academic success.